Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-LeNet since it was easy :)
+Answer:LeNet since it was easy :)

-* What were some problems with the initial architecture? accuracy did not increase, there was no dropout, to big and complex network, i felt whole DLL was suffering.
+* What were some problems with the initial architecture?

+Answer: accuracy did not increase, there was no dropout, to big and complex network, i felt whole DLL was suffering.
 When reading many blogs and research papers i seen that more simple DLL works well.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-See above explanation
+Answer: See above explanation

 * Which parameters were tuned?
 How were they adjusted and why?

-Honestly i played with all parameters and changed all layers.
+Answer: Honestly i played with all parameters and changed all layers.
+After that i started to adjust network according to how i noticed accuracy is changing.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-I used CPU for training so i noticed that i need to test my model on lower number of EPOCHS (5-10).
+Answer: I used CPU for training so i noticed that i need to test my model on lower number of EPOCHS (5-10).
 If model turned out well i used 100 EPOCH allnighters :)
 I noticed that in many cases there was over fitting that is why i added in first fully connected layer Dropout.
 I used 0.5 but later on when i played it would make sense to to start with 1.0.

 If a well known architecture was chosen:
 * What architecture was chosen?

-As Described above i used MCDNN
+Answer: As Described above i used MCDNN

 * Why did you believe it would be relevant to the traffic sign application?

-It was simple, it had good preprocessing data and it could be easily adjusted.
+Answer: It was simple, it had good preprocessing data and it could be easily adjusted.
 Reading MCDNN research paper i felt is best network to work with.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-As you can see Validation accuracy is 95% and Test accuracy is 94%. this means there is no big overfitting and network works well
+Answer: As you can see Validation accuracy is 95% and Test accuracy is 94%. this means there is no big overfitting and network works well

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are nine German traffic signs that I found on the web:
+Here are nine different traffic signs that I found on the web.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]